August Bausch

 August Bausch (2 March 1818 – 28 February 1909) was a German genre, portrait and history painter of the Düsseldorf school of painting.

 Life

 Bausch came from Bonn to the Kunstakademie Düsseldorf.
 From 1835 to 1839, Karl Ferdinand Sohn was his teacher there.
 After his studies, he worked in Düsseldorf and Bonn.
 In1839, he exhibited the picture Abraham and Isaac's sacrifice in Frankfurt.
 As a history painter, he attracted the attention of the art professor Rudolf Wiegmann with his paintings Gretchen and Martha (after Goethe's Faust) (1841) and Tempelritter auf der Morgenwache (1843).
 However, Bausch made a name for himself as a portrait painter and portrait draughtsman in his home town of Bonn, where he especially created portraits of students, mainly that of his nephew Hermann Deiters.
-Also well-known is his portrait of the astrologer Friedrich Wilhelm August Argelander from Bonn, painted around 1868.
+Also well-known is his portrait of the astronomer Friedrich Wilhelm August Argelander from Bonn, painted around 1868.